 I knew these shortcuts were temporary, but I was losing faith in my creativity.
 It felt like the ONLY things I knew how to make, revolved around store-bought foods.
 It felt like the days when we first switched to real food.

 For me, the light at the end of the tunnel was fried tortellini.
+And my family LOVED it!

-Fried tortellini is a combination of the two.
-The outer edges are crispy, while the stuffed portion is soft.
+- The outer edges are crispy, while the stuffed portion is soft.

-Easy Pan Fried Tortellini
+Easy Pan Fried Tortellini Notes

-Done right, you don’t even need a sauce.
+Done right, you don’t even need a sauce

 The first time I made this, I added a light tomato sauce.
 The second time I drizzled olive oil and seasoned with coarse salt and cracked pepper and it was SOOO good.
 That was the moment we deemed it blog worthy.